EricLarueMartin/SHVFeedthroughFilter/README.md

 Uses commercially available parts to make a high voltage filter that fits on a standard SHV bulkhead connector.
 This filter was designed for use biasing cryogenically cooled solid state detectors, which have very low leakage current making high resistance series elements suitable.

 Resistors are axial lead able to handle the high voltage while the sides of the resistor body are near ground, such as Ohmite MOX112523*.
-This series of resistor is highly recommend due to the low (0.25 pF) capacitance, even though a shorter resistor would fit.
+Though a shorter resistor would work the stray capacitance dominates performance and this model has the lowest at 0.25 pF.

 ![Mini-Mox Construction](https://github.com/EricLarueMartin/SHVFeedthroughFilter/blob/main/Mini-MoxInternalConstruction.jpg)